Is Death Road Worth It

 Barracuda’s itinerary is listed here if you want more detail.

-We would recommend wearing sports clothes for this activity – preferably sports shorts and a top you don’t mind sweating in.
-Your tour company will give you overalls, gloves and a helmet so best to not wear too many layers.
+We would recommend wearing lightweight sports clothes for this activity, such as running shorts and a top you don’t mind sweating in.
+Your tour company will give you protective overalls, gloves and a helmet so it’s best to not wear too many layers beneath that.

 Here are a few other things you will want to bring:

-- Change of clothes – for after the swim (you don’t want to put back on your sweaty clothes)
+• Change of clothes – for after the swim (you won’t want to put your sweaty clothes back on)

-Because the van follows you the entire way, you can leave your bag in the van.
-So, you can overpack it slightly and not worry about carrying it.
+Don’t worry, your tour operator’s van will follow you the entire way, so you can leave your slightly overpacked bag in there and not worry about carrying it.

 Firstly, for those of you who have never heard of it, Death Road is a highway that connected La Paz to the north of Bolivia.